-Many years ago, my sister-in-law made these pizzas as an appetizer at a christening party.
-When she told me the secret ingredient was mayonnaise, I had concerns but four slices later, I was begging for the recipe.
+Years ago, my sister-in-law made this white sauce pizza as an appetizer at a christening party.
+When she told me the secret ingredient was mayonnaise, I won’t lie, I had concerns.
+Still, four slices later, I was begging for the recipe and she was kind enough to share it with me.Jump to Recipe

 For more great food ideas, check out my Pinterest food board.
 I’ve been gathering ideas there for many years, so it’s a large collection.